ComfyWorkflows/ComfyUI-Launcher/README.md

 ## Quick start

+Note: these instructions will involve mounting files from your local clone of this repo branch (new-docker-setup) ONLY until we test this branch and push the new docker image definition for `thecooltechguy/comfyui_launcher`.
+After we do this, you won't have to clone anything for the docker option.

 ### Option 1: Docker (recommended)

 Only works for **Linux** & **Windows (WSL)**.
 For **macOS**, use Option 2.